 Care: To maintain your spoon's beauty and functionality for generations follow our care instructions and oil from time to time with a high-quality cutting board oil.

-Tip: To see more images of this product use the search field in the top left corner and search 'black walnut spoon'.
+Tip: To see more images of this product use the search field in the top right corner and search 'black walnut spoon'.